Mont Lawn Camp: History

-In 1894, the Christian Herald established a children's home at Mont Lawn in Upper Nyack, NY to serve children from immigrant families living in the Lower East Side.
+In 1894, the Christian Herald established a children's home at Mont Lawn in Upper Nyack, NY to serve children from immigrant families living on the Lower East Side.
 The first children arrived on by horse-drawn wagonettes after voyaging up the river on the Steamboat Crystenah.

 Mont Lawn was the estate of the Rev. Lawrence Jewett, who had been pastor of the First Reformed Church of Piermont in the 1850s.
 In 1898, the Christian Herald bought the property and incorporated the camp as the Christian Herald Children's Home Association.

 On July 4, 1905, a ceremony was held to dedicate a new Children's Temple with Jacob Riis as the chief speaker.

 In response to encroaching suburbanization the camp moved to its current home in the Poconos Region of Pennsylvania in 1961.
 Alfred P. Hampton, known affectionately as "Mr. Al," served as director from 1972 to 1989, after first serving as a camp counselor in 1950.

 After the Herald ceased publication in 1992, Mont Lawn Camp continued under the ownership and operation of The Bowery Mission.